Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Preliminary

 With the Laplacian matrix $\bfL$, the Dirichlet form \eqref{pDirichlet} can be rewritten as

 Since $S_2(\bfu_l)=\bfu_l^{\top}\bfL \bfu_l=\lambda_l,~l=1,...,N$, we have that $S_2(\bfu_1)\le\cdots\le S_2(\bfu_N)$, which shows that the oscillation of the Fourier basis $\bfu_1, ..., \bfu_N$ becomes stronger as the index $l$ increases.
 In view of the above, the Dirichlet form $S_2(\bff)$ is regarded as the frequency of $\bff$.
-We call the set $\sigma({\bfL}):=\{\lambda_1\leq\lambda_2\leq\cdots\leq\lambda_N\}$ the spectra of ${\bfL}$.
+We call the set $\sigma({\bfL}):=\{\lambda_1<\lambda_2\leq\cdots\leq\lambda_N\}$ the spectra of ${\bfL}$.

 There are serval ways to define the Fourier transform of graph signals.
 In addition to the above-mentioned definition of using the eigenvectors of the graph Laplacian matrix $\bfL$, it can also be defined as the eigenvectors of the normalized Laplacian $\mathcal{L}:=\mathbf{D}^{-1/2}\bfL\mathbf{D}^{-1/2}$ or the adjacency matrix $\bfW$ \cite{narang2012perfect,sandryhaila2013discrete,sandryhaila2014big}.
-From the perspective of minimizing the $\ell^1$ oscillation of signals, we propose a new definition of the Fourier basis, which is proved to have better sparsity \cite{yang2021graph}.
-In general, a graph Fourier basis $\{\bfu_1,...,\bfu_N\}$ is actually a family of graph signals, which constitutes an orthonormal basis of the signal space $\br^N$.
-As the subscript $k$ increases, the oscillation of $u_k$ intensifies, which can also be understood as the frequency gradually increasing in a certain sense.
+From the perspective of minimizing the $\ell^1$ oscillation of signals, we proposed a new definition of the graph Fourier basis in \cite{yang2021graph}, which is proved to have better sparsity.
+In general, a graph Fourier basis $\{\bfu_1,...,\bfu_N\}$ is actually a family of graph signals, which constitute an orthonormal basis of the signal space $\br^N$.
+As the index $l$ increases, the oscillation of $\bfu_l$ intensifies, which can also be understood as a gradual increase in frequency in a sense.

 Filtering is the modulation of the Fourier transform of a signal, that is,

 or equivalently $\bfF_h=\bfU\diag(\bfh)\bfU^\top$, where FT, IFT and M are the abbreviations of ``Fourier transform'', ``Inverse Fourier Transform'' and ``Modulation''.
 The vector $\bfh:=(h_1,..., h_N)^{\top}$ used for frequency modulation is called the filter vector.